w0nk0/obsidian-bracelet/README.md

 ## Running the GUI

-To launch the web-based GUI for reviewing and applying merge plans:
+To launch the desktop GUI for reviewing and applying merge plans:

 ```bash
 obsidian-bracelet-gui